Ronald Ossory Dunlop: Life and career

 Dunlop was born in Dublin, Ireland, to a Scottish-Irish Anthroposophical-Quaker family.
 His mother painted in watercolour.
 He studied at Manchester School of Art, at Wimbledon College of Art and in Paris, having spent some time working in an advertising agency.
 He became a prolific exhibitor, venues including the Royal Academy, the New English Art Club, Leicester and Redfern Galleries, the Royal Society of Arts, the Royal Hibernian Academy and the Royal Glasgow Institute of the Fine Arts.
 In 1916 he was granted exemption from military service as a conscientious objector, and worked on the land in the General Service section of the Friends' Ambulance Unit.

 His first one-man show (1928) was at the Redfern Gallery in Cork Street, London.
 In 1923 he had founded the Emotionist Group of writers and artists, and his own work is characterised by a painterly exuberance.
 He joined The London Group of artists in 1931.
 Dunlop's work is in a number of public galleries, including the Tate.

 Most of his life was spent in England, latterly at Barnham, West Sussex, close to Chichester.
-He achieved fame in his lifetime, having been elected a full member of the Royal Academy in 1950, and his work is instantly recognisable, as are the many fakes which have appeared on the market over the past thirty years or so!
+He achieved fame in his lifetime, having been elected a full member of the Royal Academy in 1950, and his work is quite distinctive.
+In the decades after his death, it has been noted that counterfeits of his work have appeared on the market.

 Alex Fraser of Vancouver was Dunlop's dealer in London and again later in Canada once Fraser had emigrated in the 1940s.

 Dunlop's mother, Eleanor (née Fitzpatrick) was herself a watercolour artist.
 His father Daniel Nicol Dunlop (1868–1935), was a great friend of W. B. Yeats, James Stephens and George Russell (Æ).
 Yeats, Russell, and Daniel Nicol Dunlop had together published The Irish Theosophist from the home of Eleanor's father, the Shakespearean scholar R. H. Fitzpatrick.